kelvinsjk/mathlify/sites/kelvinsoh/src/blog/2024-01-30-known-limitations.md

 - Mixed product signs.
 We currently default to typesetting products as `ab`, but this can be modified to `a ${sign} b` where `sign` can be customized (we forsee $\cdot$ and $\times$ as the common use-cases).
   Mixing two or more signs are not planned.
+- Using a custom multiplication sign means differences will no longer be rendered correctly: hence $a-b$ will be rendered as $a- 1 \times b$.
+- For multiplication of fractions, a typical approach is to cancel common factors before multiplying.
+We plan to only multiply all numerators and denominators first before applying cancellation

 ## Undecided

 - Prime factorization

+## Workarounds

+- $\frac{-2}{3}$ is currently typeset as $- \frac{2}{3}$.
+We will use the `Quotient` class to typeset the former.